Remember Milo? The flamboyant “gay conservative”? Man, it was great when he was a hit.

 They’ll take measures to not see or hear you again.
 People prefer to have a sense of comfort while on the internet.
 That’s just the way it is.

 Like all of you, I have the power of social media at my fingertips.
-Being on these platforms is a privilege.
+Using these platforms is a privilege.
 These platforms were built by people who put in the time and work to make something that benefits us all.

 Let’s respect that.